whyboris/utilitarianism.net/instructions/README.md

 ### Bibliography

-This note is for posterity, in case we want to return to this functionality:

-We experimented with using a `.bib` file for automatic insertion of works cited (for example see [stable.bib](https://github.com/tlon-team/babel-refs/tree/main/bib)).
+For our _Spanish_ version of the website, we use this functionality:

-We can use `pandoc` to convert `stable.bib` to `bib.json` with this command:
+Copy [stable.bib](https://github.com/tlon-team/babel-refs/tree/main/bib) to your computer and use `pandoc` to convert `stable.bib` to `bib.json` with this command:

 ```sh
 pandoc stable.bib -t csljson -o bib.json